atomistic-machine-learning/schnetpack/examples/howtos/lammps.rst

 Finally we can install our patched LAMMPS with::

     make -j$(nproc)

-This will create a runfile located at `lmp`.
+This will create a runfile called `lmp` in the build folder.
 By calling this runfile we can now start experiments in LAMMPS.

 Creating a deployed Model
 =========================
-Since standard :code:`pytroch` models can not directly be used within LAMMPS, we need to deploy our trained model first.
-For this we provide a script, that has already been installed with :code:`schnetpack`.
-A model on on Aspirin can either be found in the SchNetPack folder or downloaded directly.
+Since standard :code:`pytroch` models cannot directly be used within LAMMPS, we need to deploy our trained model first.
+For this purpose, we provide a script, that has already been installed with :code:`schnetpack`.
+A model trained on the rMD17 dataset for Aspirin can be found in the SchNetPack repository.
 If you have downloaded the schnetpack repository from Github, move to the Aspirin examples folder::

-        cd <path-to-schnetpack>/interfaces/lammps/examples/aspirin
+        cd <path/to/schnetpack>/interfaces/lammps/examples/aspirin

 **Or** if you do not know where the SchNetPack folder is located, create an empty folder and download the example files with::